tinacms/tinacms-site/content/blog/using-tinacms-with-nextjs.md

   }

   render() {
     //...
   }
 }

 export default MyApp
 ```

 That’s all the config for tracking and persisting content changes with git & Tina.
 To test, run the `develop` script and make sure there are no errors.
-Things should look the same, only now we have a git api waiting to hear from Tina.
+Things should look the same, but behind the scenes we've added a way to send content changes from the frontend to the backend.

 ### Creating content forms 📝